-In January 2015, PVPC sent a media release to all area media outlets announcing the Commission's application to FEMA to secure funding to update existing and prepare new Hazard Mitigation plans for ten communities, including Westhampton.

-On January 28, 2016, the Town of Westhampton sent a press release to key area media outlets announcing that the hazard mitigation planning process in Westhampton was underway.
+- In August 2015, PVPC sent a media release to all area media outlets announcing the Commission's application to FEMA to secure funding to update existing and prepare new Hazard Mitigation plans for ten communities, including Westhampton. - On January 28, 2016, the Town of Westhampton sent a press release to key area media outlets, including The Country Journal, announcing that the hazard mitigation planning process in Westhampton was underway.
 The release also announced the two public planning sessions as part of plan development to be held on: February 2 and March 16, 2016.
-PVPC also posted this press release on its website and social media pages.

-Notice of both public meetings was also posted at Town Hall in compliance with the Commonwealth of Massachusetts' open meeting law.
-Appendix B includes documentation of the press releases and any resulting coverage and posted notices.

-Furthermore, the Town issued a press release on to key area media outlets promoting attendance at the final public meeting and notifying the public that a draft of the Westhampton Hazard Mitigation Plan had had been placed on the Town website.
+The press release announcing the two public meetings was also include in the Belltower, the town news publication, which is mailed to all houses in town.
+PVPC also posted this press release on its website and social media pages. - Notice of both public meetings was also posted at Town Hall in compliance with the Commonwealth of Massachusetts' open meeting law.
+Appendix C includes documentation of the press releases and any resulting coverage and posted notices. - Furthermore, the Town issued a press release on March 9, 2016 to key area media outlets promoting attendance at the final public meeting and notifying the public that a draft of the Westhampton Hazard Mitigation Plan had had been placed on the Town website.
 The release also noted the availability of hard copies of the draft plan at Town Hall.
-It encouraged all residents, businesses and other concerned parties of Westhampton to comment on the plan by e-mailing or calling the Town Emergency Management Director or the staff contacts at PVPC listed in the press releases.
+It encouraged all residents, businesses and other concerned parties of

+Westhampton to comment on the plan by e-mailing or calling the Town Emergency Management Director or the staff contacts at PVPC listed in the press releases.
-The press release and a screen shot of Westhampton's website showing the link to the press release can be found in Appendix B.

-A list of media organizations that were sent the two press releases is provided in Appendix B. The list of media included television stations, radio stations, and newspapers located in western Massachusetts, northern Connecticut, and southern Vermont.
+• The press release and a screen shot of Westhampton's website showing the link to the press release can be found in Appendix C. A list of organizations, including media outlets, town officials, and local businesses, that were sent the two press releases is also provided in Appendix C.